NCAR/DART/assimilation_code/modules/assimilation/assim_tools_mod.rst

    If true, the final increments from obs_increment are sorted so that the mean increment value is as small as possible.
    Applies to ENKF only.
-   ``sort_ob_inc`` minimizes regression errors when non-deterministic filters or error correction algorithms are applied.
+   ``sort_obs_inc`` minimizes regression errors when non-deterministic filters or error correction algorithms are applied.
 HOWEVER, when using deterministic filters with no inflation or a combination of a determinstic filter and deterministic inflation (filter_nml:inf_deterministic = .TRUE.) sorting the increments is both unnecessary and expensive.